Type-Here/ML_SNP_Predict/README.md

 By following these steps, you should be able to resolve most issues related to installing TensorFlow with GPU support.
 If you still encounter problems, consider using the CPU-only version as a temporary solution.

+## Known Issue
+* Each model can be widely improved.
+* When no internet connection is provided, even if already running on a separate thread, pymol can sometimes temporarily block the GUI.

 ## License